okoeroo/generalauthorization/README.markdown

 			* _attribute_ (optional) section describing an attribute.
 As it is similar to the _attribute_ in a category section, please see above for details.
 				* _attributeid_ sets the identifier for an attribute.
 As it is similar to the _attributeid_ in a category section, please see above for details.
 				* _value_ (optional) (optional) sets the value of the _attribute_ described by the _attributeid_.
 The returned value will have a datatype of a string.
+	* _callout_ is a section which describes which callout is to be fired when this rule is matched.
+The callout is a shared object which will be opened with dlopen().
+The function names will each be dlsym()-ed.
+		* _plugin_init_ this function will be used to initialize the plugin.
+It will get an int argc and char **argv to initialize.
+The array of argv elements are set in the __argv__ option.
+		* _plugin_uninit_ this function will be used to uninitialize the plugin.
+No parameters are given for this function.
+Using this function is optional.
+		* _rule_hit_cb_ set the function name that will be called with an request_mngr_t * which contains everything about the request (e.g. evhtp request and network context, normalized XACML request and response and all the policies).
+It also contains a tq_xacml_rule_t * which points to the rule that was hit/triggered.

 ### Policy file example